 Here is the jungle of volunteer plants and weeds beside the house:

 We moved the hydrangea to the side yard where they would still get plenty of shade and have room to grow.
 I tried to strategically move the volunteer plants and daffodils while removing the weeds in the side yard by the driveway.
-Once the daffodils come up in the Spring I will take some after pics as this area was still looking rough at the end of the Summer 2019 so we know we've got a lot of work ahead of us!
+It was still looking rough at the end of the Summer 2019 so we know we've got a lot of work ahead of us!

 However, here is the front of the house with some new Azaleas and the relocated Monkey Grass: